Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Analytical Results: relation between models

-It is important to stress that the assumptions made to get the simplified versions of the decoding equations that lead to the analytical relations in Eq.~\ref{relation_W_H}, were done only for the sake of simplicity in the final relations obtained.
-Actually, once these relations were obtained, the simulations in the following sections use the full expressions of the models (i.e. no linearization or truncation is assumed any more in Eqs. \ref{invDN} and \ref{invWC}).
-In summary, the relations in Eq. \ref{relation_W_H} are exact for the simplified versions of the models.
+It is important to stress that the simplifications made in the decoding equations to get the analytical relations in Eq.~\ref{relation_W_H} were done only for the sake of simplicity in the final relations obtained.
+In summary, the expressions in Eq. \ref{relation_W_H} are exact for the simplified versions of the models.
 Considering the full version of the models, Eq. \ref{relation_W_H} would be an approximation.
-However, the discussion below points out the validity of this approximation since plugging these expressions into the full versions of the models also leads to consistent results.
+However, the experiments below point out the validity of this approximation, because: (a)~we explicitly check that the errors are small in a range of scenarios, and (b)~we check that plugging these expressions into the full versions of the models also leads to consistent results.